nviennot/irb-config/README.md

 Notes
 -----

-* All the gems from your global gemset can be loaded bypassing Bundler, so don't put garbage in it.
-Use `gem list` while in your global gemset to make sure everything looks ok.
+* All the gems from your global gemset can be loaded bypassing Bundler.
-* The RSpec context run with your test environment, including your test database settings.
+* The RSpec/Cucumber context run with your test environment, including your test database settings.
 Furthermore, whenever you run the rspec command, all your classes are reloaded with `reload!`.